 JSSL is a collaborative program of the Service Learning Center at International Christian University (ICU) in Mitaka, Japan, the Middlebury College School in Japan, Middlebury’s Center for Community Engagement (CCE), and Middlebury’s Japanese Studies Department.

-You can access the application here: JSSL 2021 Application
+You can view last year’s application here: JSSL 2021 Application

-The deadline to apply is March 19.
-Applicant interviews will be scheduled for the week of March 22.
-Acceptance decisions will be made by March 26.
+The deadline to apply is generally in mid-March.
+Applicants will conduct an interview scheduled the week after the application deadline.
+Acceptance decisions will be made by the end of March.

 Completed applications should be emailed to Kristen Mullins at kmullins @middlebury.edu.
 Please also feel free to reach out to Kristen with any questions.